 What parts of your stack are open source?

-Obviously the underlying blockchains — Solana and Ethereum — are both open source.
-Also, all of our smart contracts are open source — because that is just how blockchain works.
-Our uBlock-based browser-extension is also open source.
-The backend parts of our stack (i.e. the data-processing pipeline and our database) are closed source — as are our web-frontends (i.e. the dashboard for stakers).
-We *may* open source the backend components, once they become more mature, or if the community expresses interest in it.
+The Aleph Zero blockchain that Interlock is building on is an open source project.
+All of our smart contracts are open source — because that is just how blockchain works, and because we would like our community to have access to these contracts for transparency.
+Our browser-extension is also open source.
+The backend parts of our stack (i.e. the data-processing pipeline and our database) are closed source, for security purposes.
+We may open source the backend components once they become more mature, or if the community expresses interest in it.

 Are you a security company?

 Interlock is not a security company — we are a Web3 focused information and data company founded by people who have years of experience in the security space.
 You could think of us as a next generation security company, or a security company for the Web3 era.